Draikth/Draikth/README.md

 # Hey there! 👋 I'm Marais Devis

-Full Stack Web Developer with a background in Event Support and Technical Coordination
+Full Stack Web Developer with a background in Event Support, Technical Coordination and Teaching English

 I have recently stepped into the world of Web Development, and am eager to learn a lot more and expand my Tech-Stack and horizons.
 A dream of mine would be to eventually develop my own AI.